-Chapter 7 bankruptcy in Pennsylvania is a court-supervised process designed to allow individuals to get debt relief from unmanageable and overwhelming debts and obligations.
+Chapter 7 bankruptcy in Philadelphia is a court-supervised process designed to allow individuals to get debt relief from unmanageable and overwhelming debts and obligations.
 Chapter 7 bankruptcy can result in discharge of most or all of your debts.
 This means that you would no longer be responsible for paying those debts after you receive your discharge order from the court.

 The application process can be complicated.
 This is especially true if you have a lot of assets or debts that are difficult to structure into your bankruptcy filing.
-You should not try to file for Chapter 7 bankruptcy in Pennsylvania without first consulting with an experienced attorney who can guide you through the process and give you valuable information about your options.
+You should not try to file for Chapter 7 bankruptcy in Philadelphia without first consulting with an experienced attorney who can guide you through the process and give you valuable information about your options.

-To file for Chapter 7 bankruptcy in Pennsylvania, you will need to meet the eligibility requirements set out under the federal Bankruptcy Code.
-You can usually only file a Chapter 7 bankruptcy in Pennsylvania if your income is below a certain amount and you have no assets exempt from liquidation.
+To file for Chapter 7 bankruptcy in Philadelphia, you will need to meet the eligibility requirements set out under the federal Bankruptcy Code.
+You can usually only file a Chapter 7 bankruptcy in Philadelphia if your income is below a certain amount and you have no assets exempt from liquidation.
 However, the simple fact that your income meets these minimums does not mean that you will automatically be able to discharge your debts under the Chapter 7 bankruptcy in PA.